Videos on Making Cities Together!

 Project initiators, Organizers, Advisors, Community organisation and the Design Team.

-Thanks to the support of UN-Habitat, Nairobi City County, Stichting DOEN, Embassy of the Kingdom of the Netherlands, University of Nairobi, Technical University of Kenya, Naipolitans, Kounkuey Design Initiative, GoDownArtCentre, Placemaking Initiatives in Nairobi, Projects for Public spaces, Community Media House, Philips, House of Manji, Wire products ltd., Village Market and Jotun.
+Thanks to the support of UN-Habitat, Nairobi City County, Stichting DOEN, Embassy of the Kingdom of the Netherlands, University of Nairobi, Technical University of Kenya, Naipolitans, Kounkuey Design Initiative, GoDownArtCentre, Placemaking Initiatives in Nairobi, Projects for Public spaces, Architects without Borders, Kilimani Project Foundation, Centre for Creative and Cultural Industries, Community Media House, House of Manji, Wire products ltd., Village Market and Jotun.

 Local design team